* As an Amazon affiliate, this site earns from qualifying purchases.

 Dr. Brant Pitre offers an enlightening exploration into the biblical foundations of Catholic beliefs about Mary.
 By tracing connections from the Garden of Eden to the Book of Revelation, Dr. Pitre skillfully illustrates how ancient Judaism and the Old Testament underpin the understanding of Mary as the new Eve, the Mother of God, and the new Ark of the Covenant, answering pressing questions about her role and significance in the Christian faith.
 (Sponsored)

-Frequently Asked Questions for an Advent Weekday on December 20
+Questions and Answers for an Advent Weekday on December 20

 What are the Mass readings for an Advent Weekday on December 20?